-- A. The student can write a narrative essay of 500-750 words on a historical event based on class notes.
-H - B. The student can write an informative essay of 500-750 words on a historical figure based on class notes.
-H - C. The student can write a persuasive essay of 500-750 words based on class notes, including a main argument (thesis), topic sentences, supporting evidence from history and class, and clear attempts to explain how the evidence proves the topic sentences and overall thesis.
+- A. The student can use the six essential elements of geography to describe a region: spatial terms, places and regions, physical systems, human systems, environment and society, and the uses of geography.
+G - B. The student can explain how geographic location and features contributed to the development and form of historical civilizations and how they influenced the actions of people in a given historical event.
+G - C. The student can write a narrative essay of 500-750 words on a historical event based on class notes.
+H - D. The student can write an informative essay of 500-750 words on a historical figure based on class notes.
+H - E. The student can write a persuasive essay of 500-750 words based on class notes, including a main argument (thesis), topic sentences, supporting evidence from history and class, and clear attempts to explain how the evidence proves the topic sentences and overall thesis.
 HCE